Chutia kingdom

-The Chutia kingdom came into prominence in the second half of the 14th century, and it was one among several rudimentary states (Ahom, Dimasa, Koch, Jaintia etc.) that emerged from tribal political formations in the region, between the 13th and the 16th century.
+The Chutia kingdom, believed to be founded in the early 13th century around Sadiya and contiguous areas, came into prominence in the second half of the 14th century, and was one among several rudimentary states (Ahom, Dimasa, Koch, Jaintia etc.) that emerged from tribal political formations in the region after the fall of Kamarupa kingdom, between the 13th and the 16th century.
 Among these, the Chutia state was the most advanced, with its rural industries, trade, surplus economy and advanced Sanskritisation.
 It is not exactly known as to the system of agriculture adopted by the Chutias, but it is believed that they were settled cultivators.
-After the Ahoms annexed the kingdom in 1523, the Chutia state was absorbed into the Ahom state — the nobility and the professional classes were given important positions in the Ahom officialdom and the land was resettled for wet rice cultivation.
+After the Ahoms annexed the kingdom in 1523-24, the Chutia state & its population was absorbed into the Ahom kingdom through Ahomisation — the nobility and the professional classes were given important positions in the Ahom officialdom and the land was resettled for wet rice cultivation.

 Foundation and Polity

 Though there is no doubt on the Chutia polity, the origins of this kingdom are obscure.
-It is generally held that the Chutias established a state around Sadiya and contiguous areas—though it is believed that the kingdom was established in the 13th century before the advent of the Ahoms in 1228, and Buranjis, the Ahom chronicles, indicate the presence of a Chutia state the evidence is scarce that it was of any significance before the second half of the 14th century.
+It is generally held that the Chutias, a grouping of different Bodo-Kachari cognate groups, established a state in the plains around Sadiya before the advent of the Ahoms in 1228.
+Though Buranjis, the Ahom chronicles, indicate the presence of a Chutia state the evidence is scarce that it was of any significance before the second half of the 14th century.